kserve/modelmesh-serving/docs/example-models.md

 ## InferenceServices

-The `config/example-isvcs` directory contains InferenceService manifests for many of the example models.
-Assuming that the entry specified below is added to the storage configuration secret, the InferenceServices can be deployed and used for experimentation.
+The `config/example-isvcs` directory contains `InferenceService` manifests for many of the example models.
+Assuming that the entry specified below is added to the storage configuration secret, the `InferenceService`s can be deployed and used for experimentation.

 ## Naming Conventions